Sheikh Muszaphar Shukor

-Sheikh Muszaphar Shukor bin Sheikh Mustapha Al-Masri (born 27 July 1972) is a Malaysian doctor.
+Sheikh Muszaphar Shukor Al Masrie bin Sheikh Mustapha (born 27 July 1972) is a Malaysian doctor.
 He launched to the International Space Station aboard Soyuz TMA-11 with the Expedition 16 crew on 10 October 2007.
 Sheikh Muszaphar flew under an agreement with Russia through the Angkasawan program, and returned to Earth on 21 October 2007, aboard Soyuz TMA-10 with the Expedition 15 crew members, Fyodor Yurchikhin and Oleg Kotov.

 Family background

-Sheikh Muszaphar bin Mustapha Al-Masri was born on 27 July 1972 in Kuala Lumpur, Malaysia to Sheikh Mustapha bin Abdul Shukor Al-Masri Al-Amoudi and Sheikhah Zuraidah bint Ahmad Al-Masri.
-Both of his parents are of Hadhrami Arab descent and his ancestors arrived in South East Asia from Hadhramaut.
-His family, the Al-Masri clan are a subclan of the Mashaikh Al-Amoudi tribe.
+Shukor was born on 27 July 1972 in Kuala Lumpur, Malaysia to Sheikh Mustapha bin Abdul Shukor and Zuraidah Sheikh Ahmad.
+His parents are Malays with distant Egyptian roots.
 Muszaphar's father Mustapha was a businessman.

 Education

 He attended high school at Maktab Rendah Sains MARA in Muar.
 He then earned a Bachelor of Medicine and Surgery degree from Kasturba Medical College, an affiliated college of Manipal University, in Manipal, India.

 Career

 Sheikh Muszaphar previously worked as an orthopaedic medical officer (MO) but never completed his specialisation. at the Universiti Kebangsaan Malaysia.
 In 1998, Sheikh Muszaphar worked at Hospital Seremban, followed by a move to Kuala Lumpur General Hospital in 1999, and was on staff at Hospital Selayang from 2000 through 2001.
 Sheikh Muszaphar is also a part-time model.